Skip to main content

 • Generate web insights data

-• Send insights to your InfiniteWatch dashboard
+• Send data to your InfiniteWatch dashboard

 The script loads asynchronously, so it won’t block your page load.
 It automatically starts recording when the page loads.